jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_2_Quiz.md

 Feedback: Correct!
 Some devices will support half precision computation, but others may only support float

 - [ ] The precision level used in the original model

+- [x] `Accuracy requirement for the application`

+Feedback: Correct!
+Because lower precision means higher compute performance, it is usually a good idea to use the lowest precision that these constraints allow for

+- [ ] The framework used in the original model